soooooyoung/soooooyoung/README.md

 ## **Hello I'm Sooyoung 👋**

-I'm an ambitious, self-motivated fullstack web developer.
+I'm an ambitious, self-motivated developer.
 I am passionate about programming and spend most of my day writing code and testing out new ideas.

 ### Currently Working on